 Works the abdominals.
 This is an awesome full range of motion sit-up for advanced athletes.

 Works the lower back.
 Form is everything with this movement.
 Let Matt show you.

 Works the lower back and glutes.
 Not to be confused with back extensions.
 Matt will clear this up.

 That’s all folks!
-If you found this article helpful please share it on your favorite social media site, I would definitely appreciate it.
-If you have any questions, feel free to leave a comment.
+If you found this article helpful please share it on your favorite social media site, I absolutely appreciate it.
+If you have any questions feel free to leave a comment.